 ABOUT THE PROGRAM

-The Mentorship Program was developed in 1991 to help students maximize their potential while attending UCA.
+The Minority Mentorship Program (MMP) was developed in 1991 to help students maximize their potential while attending UCA.
 Students involved in the program have been shown to have higher grade point averages, participate in more student organizations and generally enjoy their time at UCA.
-We offer a Level I Program for incoming freshmen and a Level II Program for upperclass students.

 The Mentorship Program is an umbrella for the retention-focused activities of the UCA Office of Diversity and Community.
 Through it, we are providing structure and a vehicle for students to succeed academically and socially.
 We are also creating a campus culture that expects and encourages success by assisting student to make the adjustments to college and by challenging them to maximize their potential.